brandonhimpfen/tools/index.md

 ---
 layout: default
 title: Home
-description: Brandon Himpfen Tools is a merged tools site with travel intelligence calculators, packing and planning utilities, and lightweight creator tools.
+description: Brandon Himpfen Tools is a collection of travel intelligence calculators, packing and planning utilities, and practical web tools designed for travelers, creators, and everyday use.
 ---

 <section class="hero-section py-5 py-lg-6">